ZicunJiang1/feedforward_closedloop_learning/README.md

 # 4. Reproducing the Experiments

-The following procedure reproduces the experimental runs used to generate the project dataset.

 ## Step 1: Install the required build environment

 The project is intended to be built under Linux.
 The line-following experiment requires the software used by the repository, including: